steviet108/BlockChain-Ledger/README.md

 ![blockchain_image](Resources/blockchain_image.png)

-BlockChain based ledger system with user friendly web interface.
+BlockChain based ledger system with a user friendly web interface.
 This web app is a demonstration of some of the core concepts that are common in Permission-less Public Blockchains with a Consensus protocol for adding new blocks.
 I have tried to build the demonstration to be interactive and fun.

 ## Technologies